 - Sliced vegetables, grilled vegetables, or Roasted Vegetables

 - Greek Stuffed Sweet Potatoes

 - 1 medium English cucumber (I don’t peel it, but you can)

 - 2 cups plain Greek yogurt

-- 2 tablespoons fresh lemon juice
+- 1-2 tablespoons fresh lemon juice, to taste

-- 2 tablespoons finely chopped fresh dill
+- 2 tablespoons chopped fresh dill

 - Pita bread, pita chips, or cut up vegetables, for serving

 - Grate the cucumber, using the large holes of a box grater.

 - Place the grated cucumber on a paper towel or clean towel and squeeze out the excess water.
 Squeeze as much liquid out as you can.
 Alternatively, you can place the grated cucumber in a small strainer over a bowl.
 Sprinkle each layer with a little kosher salt cover and refrigerate overnight to remove the water.
 This obviously takes longer, so I always use the quick squeezing method.
 I think it works well.